Renowned children’s writer, Roald Dahl, lived in Great Missenden – visit the museum and come face-to-face with his fantastic creations.

 Roald Dahl Museum (c) Marcus Marcus_jb

-To explore Dahl’s world outside the museum, take the Roald Dahl Village and Countryside Trails.
-Visit his grave and see the inspiration for places like Sophie’s ‘norphanage’ in The BFG, and the library visited by Matilda while her mum went to play bingo.
+To explore Dahl’s world outside the museum, visit his grave and see the inspiration for places like Sophie’s ‘norphanage’ in The BFG, and the library visited by Matilda while her mum went to play bingo.

 Enjoy local produce, masterclasses and tastings at Great Missenden’s annual Food Festival